-Those visiting the Marche region in Italy will be delighted with a stop in Ascoli Piceno, a town that can trace its founding back to the days before Rome and is a great source of ancient and medieval architecture.
-Surrounded by two national parks the town of 54,000 is located where the Castellano Creek and River Tronto meet.
+Those visiting the Marche region of Italy will be delighted with a stop in Ascoli Piceno, a town that can trace its origins back to the days before Rome and is a great source of ancient and medieval architecture.
+Surrounded by two national parks, this town of 54,000 is located where the Castellano Creek and River Tronto meet.

 Ascoli Piceno’s dramatic cathedral is dedicated to Saint Emygdius.
-The architecture of the church dates back to many different periods as it has been redone and added to several times over the centuries.
-Inside visitors will find a beautiful altarpiece created by Carlo Crivelli, an artist who lived and worked in the town.
-The cathedral also features several other pieces of impressive art and architecture among them Pietro Alemanno’s Madonna delle Grazie.
+The architecture of the church dates back to many different periods as its structure has been worked upon several times over the centuries.
+Inside, visitors will find a beautiful altarpiece created by Carlo Crivelli, an artist who lived and worked in the town.
+The cathedral also features several other pieces of impressive art and architecture: among them Pietro Alemanno’s Madonna delle Grazie.

 Saint Francis Church

-The construction of this Gothic-style church was started in 1258 and its dome was completed in 1549.
-St. Francis is noted for its central portal--beautifully decorated in local travertine--and its monument to Pope Julius II.
+The construction of this Gothic-style church started in 1258 and its dome was completed in 1549.
+St. Francis Church is noted for its central portal –beautifully decorated in local travertine – and its monument to Pope Julius II.
 The Bramantesque Loggia dei Mercanti, constructed in the 16th century, is annexed to the church.

 Convent of Saint Augustinus

-The convent's single nave, originally constructed in the 14th century, was renovated and enlarged in the 15th century to make room for two aisles.
-The convent today, with its rectangular façade and beautiful entry, is home to an auditorium, a contemporary art gallery and the Town’s Library.
+The church’s single nave, originally constructed in the 14th century, was renovated and enlarged in the 15th century to make room for two aisles.
+The convent today, with its rectangular façade and beautiful entry, is home to an auditorium, a contemporary art gallery, and the Town’s Library.

 Church of Saint Peter Martyr

-Inside this 13th century church visitors will be able to see the stunning reliquary of the Holy Thorn that was gifted by Philip IV of France.
+Inside this 13th century church, visitors will be able to see the stunning reliquary of the Holy Thorn that was gifted to the town by Philip IV of France.
 The side portal, added in the 16th century, was designed by Cola d’Amatrice.

 Palazzo dei Capitani del Popolo

-The Palace of the People’s Captain was built in the 13th century out of three pre-existing buildings that were connected and extended.
-In the early days the palazzo was the seat of the people’s captains and, later, of the Papal governors.
+The Palace of the People’s Captains was built in the 13th century out of three pre-existing buildings that were connected and extended.
+In its early days, the palazzo was the seat of the people’s captains and, later, of the Papal governors.

-Ascoli Piceno may not be a very large town, but it does attract many tourists and has good accomodation options for visitors.
-Most of the hotels are located close to the train station and there are also a few good bed and breakfasts and one hostel where visitors can find good rooms at low prices.
-Some of the best places to stay in the town are Ostello de’Longobardi, Cantina Dell’Arte, Albergo Piceno and Hotel Gioli.
+Ascoli Piceno may not be a very large town, but it does attract many tourists and has good accommodation options for visitors.
+Most of the hotels are located close to the train station and there are also a few good beds and breakfasts and one hostel where visitors can find good rooms at low prices.
+Some of the best places to stay are Ostello de’Longobardi, Cantina Dell’Arte, Albergo Piceno and Hotel Gioli.

-Diners in Ascoli Piceno will find plenty of dishes typical to the Marche region, such as Olive dell'Ascolana, which is made with olives filled with spices and meat that are then wrapped in bread and fried.
-Some of the best places for trying traditional food in Ascoli Piceno include Trattoria Da Middio, Peperoncino and Lorenz.
+Diners in Ascoli Piceno will find plenty of dishes typical to the Marche region, such as Olive all’Ascolana, which is made with olives filled with spices and meat, then battered, breadcrumbed, and fried.
+Some of the best places for trying traditional food in town include Trattoria Da Middio, Peperoncino, and Lorenz.